Cherry Cobbler

 In the case of cobblers, I was looking for “one cobbler recipe to rule them all.”
 We used to have several different versions of cobblers depending on which fruit it was, but they were all completely different.
 How can I say each one is “the best” when there can only be one “best”?

-The way I see it is, we need to spend the time figuring out the ideal cobbler recipe and work to make sure it’s interchangeable with most fruits.
+The way I see it, we need to spend time figuring out the ideal cobbler recipe and work to make sure it’s interchangeable with most fruits.
 They still need to be tested individually, of course, so we can account for variations (like strawberries have more water than other fruits, so there is no orange juice in that recipe).

 But overall, I want all cobblers to be made the same way, the best way we possibly can.
 So here we are, my favorite cobbler recipe Cherry Edition, and I hope you love it as much as I do.